MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

     - **Mode**: Enforce
     - **DistributionStatus**: Success

-You have verified the success of your adaptive scope.
+You have verified the success of your adaptive scope.-->